CoffeeRaptor/Portfolio-Website/README.md

 ## Architecture

 The website is hosted on AWS and managed with Terraform.
+It is a very basic, yet secure setup for serving static files.
 A brief explanation:

-- **Amazon S3**: Stores the static website files, providing durability and high availability.
+- **Amazon S3**: Stores the static website files.
 - **Amazon CloudFront**: Acts as a Content Delivery Network (CDN) to deliver content quickly to users around the globe.
 - **AWS Certificate Manager (ACM)**: Handles SSL/TLS certificates for secure HTTPS connections.
 - **Amazon Route 53**: Manages DNS records, directing traffic to the CloudFront distribution.